huntdatacenter/docs/docs/governance/resolutions.md

 title: Resolutions
 category: HUNT Cloud
 permalink: /tingweek/resolutions
-description: This page gives an overview of resolutions that govern the scientific development of HUNT Cloud.
+description: This page list Lagtun resolutions that govern the scientific development of HUNT Cloud.
 ---

 # Resolutions

-This page list individual resolutions from Lagtun that governs the scientific development of HUNT Cloud.
+**This page list individual resolutions from Lagtun that governs the scientific development of HUNT Cloud.**

 ::: tip